 before or after boarding the train will be provided by that

-any changes to the service provided is made available at the
+changes to the service provided is made available at the earliest

-earliest opportunity and appropriate alternatives are offered to
+opportunity and appropriate alternatives are offered to enable you

 Alternative accessible transport

 Where practicable we will ensure that provisions are made for

 disabled customers when procuring taxi and bus services.
 When

 negotiating such contracts, priority will be given to companies